-As mentioned above, when the Beolab 50s are set to a narrow beam width, they are somewhat unforgiving of a mis-placement of the listening position.
-This is particularly noticeable when you are listening to recordings or movies with friends and family.
+As mentioned above, when the Beolab 90s are set to a narrow beam width, they are somewhat unforgiving of a mis-placement of the listening position.
+This is particularly noticeable when you are listening to with friends and family.

-Consequently, in more social or passive listening situations, it is likely preferable that the Beolab 50s have a wider beam width.
+Consequently, in more social or passive listening situations, it is likely preferable that the Beolab 90s have a wider beam width.
 Although this will likely result in more energy in the sidewall reflections, it also ensures that there is a more equal distribution of the direct sound across a wider listening area in the room.

-Figure 5.7: Conceptual drawing showing the beam width of the Wide Beam.
+Figure 5.9: Conceptual drawing showing the beam width of the Wide Beam.

-Figure 5.8: Press the curved line shown above to change the Beam Width to Wide (Front).
+Figure 5.10: Press the curved line shown above to change the Beam Width to Wide (Front).